 Currently, the region is experiencing a tenuous balance, providing just enough food for the waterfowl and other birds traveling to the Sacramento Valley in the winter months.
-Redirecting water to other areas would result in less acres of habitat by shifting the balance, leaving the birds without adequate food.
+Redirecting water to other areas would result in less acres of habitat by shifting the balance, leaving the birds without adequate food (visit duwestblog.org/newwaterera/energetics for more information).

-Thanks to the sum of its parts, the Sacramento Valley is an ecological success story where the mosiac of land uses limited water resources to create a modern habitat combination that works for both humans and birds.
+Thanks to the sum of its parts, the Sacramento Valley is an ecological success story where limited water resources serve the mosaic of land to create a modern habitat combination that works for both humans and birds.